liyanqwq/jibinwu.com/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD of Engineering
+    - course: Doctor of Philosophy
       institution: National University of Singapore
       year: 2020
     - course: BEng in Electrical Engineering